ThabaniDev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	- Changes the current group owner of file named hello to holberton
 - 14-change_owner_and_group:
 	- Changes the owner to betty and group onwer to holberton for all fles and directories in the current working directory
+- 15-symbolic_link_permissions:
+	- Changes owner and the group onwer of the file _hello to hetty and holberton respectively